 Whole milk is particularly likely to cause gas in infants because babies can drink it faster than breast milk or formula.
 Gulping encourages babies to swallow air, resulting in stomach discomfort, according to Sears.
 Among children who drink a lot of whole milk, gas and other stomach problems may be the result of inadequate nutrition.

 Lactose is a sugar that is naturally present in milk.
 Intolerance occurs when the body can't properly break down lactose, and lactose intolerance is very common after the age of 1, according to the textbook "Biology: Life on Earth with Physiology."
-Older babies who drink whole milk and suffer from stomach problems may be lactose intolerant.
+Older babies who drink whole milk and have stomach problems may be lactose intolerant.

 Parents should not begin giving their children milk until they are fully weaned from breast milk or formula, according to the American Academy of Pediatrics.
 The practice of giving children whole milk is controversial, because some pediatricians have expressed concern that whole milk is excessively filling and contributes to the obesity epidemic, according to Sears.
 If you choose to give your child milk as a source of calcium and Vitamin D, follow your pediatrician's recommendations for daily intake and do not give milk in a bottle.
 Drinking milk out of a bottle increases a child's likelihood of developing gas and other stomach problems.